ankit2saxena/deep_learning/MNIST_digit_recognition/README.md

 Regularization techniques like Max norm and Dropout provide the maximum accuracy in the tests performed (The plots for accuracy and loss were visualized in TensorBoard).
 ### Convolutional Neural Network implementation in TensorFlow exceeds 99.00% accuracy on the MNIST dataset.

+To start Tensorboard, use command: tensorboard --logdir=/tmp/model

+and open http://0.0.0.0:6006 in your browser.